Moodle Course Format: Flexible Sections

 1. Enable Edit Mode via the top-right corner of your page.

-2. Locate the section you would like to host the subsection.
+2. Locate and expand the section you would like to host the subsection.

 How to highlight a section: